Septic-H/Clothes-Donation-System/README.md

 - Users can exit the system when finished.

 ## Functionality ##
-The program containts only one class and that class implements the Clothes Donation System.
+The program contains only one class and that class implements the Clothes Donation System.
 - The system stores the data in text files.
 - The usersList.txt file stores the list of users.
 - The clothesList.txt file stores the list of clothes donated by the users.